maiwen-ch/2025_Data_Analysis_Project/README.md

 - During the oral presentations, each student will be asked to explain part of the analysis, especially to explain the code!
 So everyone should make sure to be involved in the project.
 <br>

-Final reports will be submitted (or “committed”) to the Github repository of the group as a .Rmd or .ipynb file AND **a final PDF file**.
+Final script will be submitted (or “committed”) to the Github repository of the group as a .Rmd or .ipynb file.

 **Important note**: *Science is collaboration!* so please make sure to share your insights/knowledge with other groups!
 You are free to choose whatever way to do so, e.g. Whatsapp groups or Slack groups.

 > *Practical aspects*
-> Depending on the projects, you will use either R (Topics 03/04/05) or python (Topics 01/02).
+> Depending on the projects, you will use either R (Topics 03/05) or python (Topics 01/02/04).
 <br>

 > *R-based projects*